 ORLANDO, Fla.
 (AP) — The Teamsters’ top boss is trying to quell a rebellion by Mickey, Minnie and their costumed friends.

 Among the complaints was that Local 385 leaders made a deal with Disney World officials to cut out 20 or so workers from being covered by the union.
-The workers made the schedules for the costumed performers, and they were left with the choice of either working without a union contract or finding another lesser-paying job still covered by the union.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP